tlswg/external-psk-design-team/draft-group-tls-external-psk-guidance.md

 # PSK Security Properties {#sec-properties}

-TLS 1.3 tries to maintain the following seven security properties:

-1. Matching the same session keys;
-2. Session key secrecy;
-3. Peer authentication;
-4. Session key uniqueness;
-5. Downgrade protection;
-6. Forward secrecy with respect to long-term keys; and
-7. Key Compromise Impersonation (KCI) resistance.

-To achieve these properties, the external PSK authentication mechanism implicitly assumes one fundamental
-property: each PSK is known to exactly one client and one server, and that these never switch roles.
-If this assumption is violated, standard TLS 1.3 security properties are invalidated.
-Section {{violations}}
+The external PSK authentication mechanism in TLS implicitly assumes one fundamental property: each PSK is known to exactly one client and one server, and that these never switch roles.
+If this assumption is violated, then the security properties of TLS are severely weakened.
-discusses attacks that are possible when this occurs.

-## Security Assumption Violations {#violations}

-As discussed in {{use-cases}}, there are use cases where multiple clients or multiple servers share a PSK.
-In such cases, TLS only authenticates the entire group.
-Not only can a compromised group member impersonate another group member, but a malicious non-member can reroute handshakes between honest group members to connect them in unintended ways.
-A naïve sharing of PSKs, even assuming only honest but curious participants know the key, can violate all these properties, bar one.
-Endpoint Identity Protection holds vacuously, because the client and server do not use certificates in PSK mode.
-(This is not true with use of the "tls_cert_with_extern_psk" extension
+As discussed in {{use-cases}}, there are use cases where it is desirable for multiple clients or multiple servers share a PSK.
+If this is done naively by having all members share a common key, then TLS only authenticates the entire group, and the security of the overall system is inherently rather brittle.
+There are a number of obvious weaknesses here:
-{{?I-D.ietf-tls-tls13-cert-with-extern-psk}}.)

-In the following sub-sections, we list attacks that demonstrate violations of these properties when the fundamental PSK assumption does not hold.

-### Redirection (Selfie-style)

-This attack simply requires the adversary to reroute messages without changing any of their contents.
+1. Any group member can impersonate any other group member.
+1. If a group member is compromised, then the attacker can impersonate any group member (this follows from property (1)).
+1. If PSK without DH is used, then compromise of any group member allows the attacker to passively read all traffic.

+In addition to these, a malicious non-member can reroute handshakes between honest group members to connect them in unintended ways, as detailed below.

 Let the group of peers who know the key be `A`, `B`, and `C`.
 The attack proceeds as follows: